 The development proposal includes needed upgrades to existing infrastructure to support current and future growth of the area.
 A traffic impact assessment was undertaken and found, by applying a 4% per annum growth factor, that the intersection of Lochwood Avenue into Woogaroo Street is predicted to be approaching failure in 2024.

-This development proposes to upgrade the local road network by providing a new roundabout at the intersection of Woogaroo Street / Lochwood Avenue / proposed Lochwood Avenue West, a new western extension of Lockwood Avenue and a north-south connection road.
+This development proposes to upgrade the local road network by providing a new signalised intersection with an estimated investment value to the developer of approximately $1.5m at the intersection of Woogaroo Street / Lochwood Avenue / proposed Lochwood Avenue West, a new western extension of Lockwood Avenue and a south connection road.
 These road improvements and extensions will act as catalyst infrastructure to support the development of the greater Ellen Grove emerging community area.

 The noise impacts associated from the service station and drive thru on the surrounding noise sensitive properties have been modelled and assessed against the Noise (Planning) Criteria from the Brisbane City Plan 2014 Service Station Code.
 This modelling has determined that all of the predicted noise impacts from the activities likely to be associated with the Service Station and Drive Thru other than waste collection will not exceed the Noise (Planning) Criteria relating from the Brisbane City Plan 2014 Service Station Code